thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/mqtt-connector/examples/request-mapping/disconnect-request.md

 For a Disconnect request, the gateway must know which device name to target.
 You can extract it either from the `Message` payload using [json-path](/docs/iot-gateway/config/mqtt/#json-path) or from the topic using a [regex](/docs/iot-gateway/config/mqtt/#regular-expressions).
 Choose [json-path](/docs/iot-gateway/config/mqtt/#json-path) when the device name is inside the JSON message; choose [regex](/docs/iot-gateway/config/mqtt/#regular-expressions) when it's encoded in the topic.

-Scenario.
 You want to disconnect device `SN-001` from the platform immediately, without waiting for the 10-minute inactivity timeout—useful for dashboards, alarms, and rule chains that react to status changes.

 {% capture difference %}